10 Financial New Year's Resolutions Everyone Should Make

 2. Create a Budget

-If you don’t already have a budget, take some time to make one.
-Start by taking your income and expenses over the last three months and break down your costs into different categories.
+If you don’t already have a budgeting strategy, take some time to make one.
+Start by taking your income and expenses over the last three months and breaking down your costs into different categories.
 Setting a budget will give you an idea of where your money is going.

 Then, take some time to set a budget for each category, which you can use to guide your spending in the coming months.
 Some numbers may change from month to month, but many categories won’t change much.